code4lib/2016.code4lib.org/README.md

 12. wait for someone to test your changes and merge
 13. do the dance of joy

-### To update the public site with any new changes:
-1. make a pull request base:gh-pages and compare:master
-2. Master should be up to date; you can merge your own pull request here.

 ### Making changes to site CSS
 Most of the base colors and fonts are set in Bootstrap 3.3.4's ```variables.less``` file located in ```prototype/bootstrap/less/```.
 More info on compiling Bootstrap CSS with Grunt can be found on their [Getting Started page](http://getbootstrap.com/getting-started/#grunt).
 Other styles can be found in the ```css/main.css``` directory.